Hitesh21257/Flight-Price-Prediction/README.md

 # Flight Price Prediction

 ## Project Overview
-This project, undertaken by Group 3 for our ML course, aims to predict flight prices using machine learning techniques.
+This project, aims to predict flight prices using machine learning techniques.
 We developed a model that helps travelers make informed decisions by forecasting flight costs based on various factors.

 ## Table of Contents
 1. [Motivation](#motivation)